draveness/DKNightVersion/README.md

 #aaaaaa  #313131 SEP
 ```

-> You can also create another color table file, and specify it with [DKColorTable](#dkcolortable).
+> You can also create another colour table file, and specify it with [DKColorTable](#dkcolortable).

-And then, set color picker like this with `DKColorPickerWithKey`, which generates a DKColorPicker block
+A, set color picker like this with `DKColorPickerWithKey`, which generates a DKColorPicker block

 ```objectivec
 self.view.dk_backgroundColorPicker = DKColorPickerWithKey(BG);
 ```

-After the current theme version change to `DKThemeVersionNight`, the view background color will switch to `#343434`.
+After the current theme version change to `DKThemeVersionNight`, the view background colour would switch to `#343434`.

 ```objectivec
 [DKNightVersionManager nightFalling];
 ```

-or change theme version by manager's property `themeVersion` which is a string
+Alternatively, you could change the theme version by manager's property `themeVersion` which is a string

 ```objectivec
 DKNightVersionManager *manager = [DKNightVersionManager sharedInstance];